ianstormtaylor/slate/docs/guides/rendering.md

 One of the best parts of Slate is that it's built with React, so it fits right into your existing application.
 It doesn't re-invent its own view layer that you have to learn.
 It tries to keep everything as React-y as possible.

-To that end, Slate gives you control over the rendering behavior of every node and mark in your document, any placeholders you want to render, and even the top-level editor itself.
+To that end, Slate gives you control over the rendering behavior of every node and mark in your document, and even the top-level editor itself.

 You can define these behaviors by passing `props` into the editor, or you can define them in Slate plugins.